canfoundation/governance-design/community/Readme.md

     );
 ```

-## community::set requirement for the one who can create proposal
 ### Description:
 - set requirement for the one who can create proposal in case code has execution type is COLLECTIVE_DECISION